jankeirse/oesnmp/README.md

 I don't know how to handle this properly in our monitoring system for thousands of tables, so I haven't implemented it yet, but it should be easy for smaller databases.

 ### Pacific Application server for OpenEdge
-Use JMX monitoring for PAS instead.
+This will not be added to OESNMP: Use JMX monitoring for PAS instead.

 ###